Programmes & Projects > Programmes > India-china Comparative Studies

 States Responses to Social Welfare in China and India: A Comparative Study of the Workers in Small and Medium Enterprises

-Since embarked on market reforms, the state in China and India has evolved different strategies in addressing the question of social welfare.
-The proposed project seeks to examine the Chinese and Indian state vis-à-vis its responses and approaches towards social welfare in institutional terms, in the context of the changing economic visions of the governments that had direct implications for the ‘permanent employment, job security and other kind of welfare that was available to the industrial working class.
+Since embarking on market reforms, the state in China and India has evolved different strategies in addressing the question of social welfare.
+This project seeked to examine the Chinese and Indian state vis-à-vis its responses and approaches towards social welfare in institutional terms, in the context of the changing economic visions of the governments that had direct implications for the ‘permanent employment, job security and other kind of welfare that was available to the industrial working class.
 Read more

 © 2019 ICS All rights reserved.